KCL-Health-NLP/nlp-one-day-workshop/README.md

 There are also links to some  introductory material on Python and machine learning for those of you who need it.

+**NB To download the slides, click a slide link below, then click the 3 dots to the right of the window that opens, and choose download.**

 #### Introduction to NLP for health research
 These two lectures motivate the need for NLP of electronic health records (EHR), and give a high level overview of methods used.